-Date of Meeting: Report of: Subject/Title: 22 nd January 2015 Chief Operating Officer Treasury Management Strategy and MRP Statement 2015/16 Portfolio Holder: Councillor Peter Raynes (Finance)
+Date of Meeting: Report of: Subject/Title: 9 th February 2016 Chief Operating Officer Treasury Management Strategy and MRP Statement 2016/17 Portfolio Holder: Councillor Peter Groves, Finance and Assets

-1.0 Report Summary
+1. Report Summary

-- 1.1 Cheshire East Council is a large unitary local authority, providing services to over 370,000 residents and almost 18,000 businesses.
+- 1.1.
+Cheshire East Council is a large unitary local authority, providing services to over 370,000 residents and almost 18,000 businesses.
 The budget for delivering services can be as much as £1bn in a single year.
-The Council puts residents first and takes a responsible approach to managing and controlling the finances that meets the ambitions around service delivery and infrastructure development whilst also managing risks associated with investing and borrowing on a large scale. - 1.2 The Treasury Management strategy is an important element in the overall financial health and resilience of Cheshire East Council.
-The strategy focuses on the management of the Council's investment and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 1.3 Strong financial management has strengthened the balance sheet, enabling the Council to continue its policy of utilising investment balances instead of taking out new external borrowing in order to finance capital expenditure.
-This has meant that the loans portfolio has not increased from the inherited position of the former County Council. - 1.4 The Council remains committed to delivering appropriate levels of capital investment to support service improvement and local economic growth, which increases the importance of sound Treasury Management Strategy in the medium term.
-The current strategy is to ensure that investment in capital schemes is sustainable by controlling the consequential impact on the revenue account and council tax levels, ensuring good value for money to local businesses and residents. - 1.5 In 2015/16 the Council will continue to minimise the net cost of borrowing by ensuring that the capital programme can be funded without the need for additional external borrowing.
+The Council puts residents first and takes a responsible approach to managing and controlling the finances that meets the ambitions around service delivery and infrastructure development whilst also managing risks associated with investing and potential borrowing on a large scale. - 1.2.
+The Treasury Management strategy is an important element in the overall financial health and resilience of Cheshire East Council.
+The strategy focuses on the management of the Council's investment and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 1.3.
+Strong financial management has strengthened the balance sheet, enabling the Council to continue its policy of utilising investment balances instead of taking out new external borrowing in order to finance capital expenditure.
+This has meant that the loans portfolio has reduced from the inherited position of the former County Council as loans have been repaid. - 1.4.
+The Council remains committed to delivering appropriate levels of capital investment to support service improvement and local economic growth, which increases the importance of sound Treasury Management Strategy in the medium term.
+The current strategy is to ensure that investment in capital schemes is sustainable by controlling the consequential impact on the revenue account and council tax levels, ensuring good value for money to local businesses and residents. - 1.5.
+In 2016/17 the Council will continue to minimise the net cost of borrowing by ensuring that the capital programme can be funded without the need for additional external borrowing.
 This is supported by maximisation of alternative funding sources such as grants, developer contributions and capital receipts, as well as careful management of capital cash flows to ensure that any short term borrowing requirements can be met from internal resources.

-- 1.6 The key elements of the strategy for 2015/16 are for the Council to: - Retain capital financing costs within an affordable limit of c.£14m - Not enter into any overall additional external borrowing in 2015/16 - Take an appropriate approach to risk if short term loans are required, by only borrowing from lenders identified in the strategy - Maintain security of investments by only using counterparties detailed in the strategy - Support a flexible approach to treasury management that can react to opportunities and market conditions to maximise effectiveness, whilst protecting the public funds managed within the strategy - 1.7 The Treasury Management Strategy set out in Appendix A will be reported to Cabinet on 3rd February 2015 before being presented to Full Council for approval on 26th February 2015.
+- 1.6.
+The key elements of the strategy for 2016/17 are for the Council to: - Retain capital financing costs within an affordable limit of c.£14m - Not enter into any overall additional external borrowing in 2016/17 - Take an appropriate approach to risk if short term loans are required, by only borrowing from lenders identified in the strategy - Maintain security of investments by only using counterparties detailed in the strategy - Support a flexible approach to treasury management that can react to opportunities and market conditions to maximise effectiveness, whilst protecting the public funds managed within the strategy - 1.7 The Treasury Management Strategy set out in Appendix A was also reported to the Audit & Governance Committee on 10th December 2015 for scrutiny purposes.

-2.0 Recommendations
+2. Recommendation

-2.1 To note the Treasury Management Strategy and the MRP Statement for 2015/16 set out in Appendix A.
+- 2.1.
+Cabinet is requested to recommend to Council the approval of the:- - Treasury Management Strategy and the MRP Statement for 2016/17 (Appendix A)